-Step Action Value(s) Yes No Completely clean the entire engine and surroundingcomponents.
+Step Action Value(s) Yes No Completely clean the entire engine and surrounding components.
 Apply an aerosol-type powder (baby powder, foot powder, etc.) to the suspected area.
-6 Operate the vehicle for several kilometers (miles) at normal operating temperature and at varying speeds.
-4. Identify the type of fluid and the approximate location 5. of the leak, from the discolorations in the powder surface.
+6 Operate the application for several kilometers (miles) at normal operating temperature and at varying speeds.
+Identify the type of fluid and the approximate location of the leak, from the discolorations in the powder surface.